robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Note that you are accessing the `locals` object where you stored the `auth` methods when creating the `hooks.server.ts` file in this step <a href="https://github.com/robots4life/luscious-lucia/tree/master/verified-email-nodemailer-password-prisma-sqlite/#34-set-up-hooks-to-store-authrequest-on-the-localsauth-object" target="_blank">**3.4 Set up hooks to store Auth.request() on the locals.auth object**</a>.

-So to be able to access the `locals` object you need to add it as argument to the default form action function.
+So to be able to access the `locals` object you need to add it as parameter to the default form action function.

+You can unpack properties from objects passed as a function parameter.
+These properties may then be accessed within the function body.

+<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#unpacking_properties_from_objects_passed_as_a_function_parameter" target="_blank">MDN reference Unpacking properties from objects passed as a function parameter -> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#unpacking_properties_from_objects_passed_as_a_function_parameter</a>

 ```ts
 default: async ({ request, locals }) =>